 One alternative to creating the animations yourself could be to hire someone on Fiverr for example.
 If you have the budget this could be a good way of getting your videos onto YouTube.

 Can You Make Money on YouTube Without Showing Your Face?

-This is a frequently asked topic by creators who wish to get started on YouTube without revealing their identity.
+This is a common question from creators who want to get started on YouTube without showing their face.

-So, with a little effort, you can monetize your YouTube channel even if you don’t show your face.
-But be sure to utilize a genuine voice in your videos rather than a computer-generated voice.
+So with a bit of work, it’s definitely possible to monetize your YouTube channel even without showing your face.
+But just make sure that you use a real voice in your videos and not a computer-generated voice.

-When you feel more comfortable creating videos and have a large number of followers, you may always transition to showing your face.
+Once you feel more confident with making videos and have a good number of followers then you could always switch to showing your face.

 If you’ve started a YouTube channel but are struggling to get views and subscribers then you may be interested in taking a look at our guide: How to Get More Views & Subcribers on Your Youtube Channel for FREE.